pickledslugs/MEP-network-analysis/README.md

 - 26.05.06 (Operation of ship power plants),
 - 26.05.07 (Operation of ship electrical and automation equipment)

-pdf folder contains educational programs for specialties listed above data folder contains data for graph building in Gephi competency_extractor.py by default extracts competencies (УК, ОПК, ПК) from OOP pdf files in /pdf to csv documents in /extracted
+pdf folder contains educational programs for specialties listed above. data folder contains nodes and adjacency list csv files ready to import to Gephi. competency_extractor.py by default extracts competencies (УК, ОПК, ПК) from OOP pdf files in /pdf to csv documents in /extracted.
 Extractor functionality can be customised:

 ``` python